BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/avatar-stack/avatar-stack-medium-documentation.md

 ### Medium stack

-Vuero avatars can be stacked in an slighlty overlaping line.
+Tranxactavatars can be stacked in an slighlty overlaping line.
 Use the `<VAvatarStack />` component.
 The component takes 2 props:
 `avatars` and `size`.
 Available sizes are normal, `small` and `medium`.